Ramnath Goenka: Career

-During the Emergency Period of India, Ramnath Goenka was one of the few businessmen and journalists that opposed Indira Gandhi government.
+During the Emergency Period of India, Ramnath Goenka was one of the few businessmen and journalists who opposed the Indira Gandhi government.
+He made a formidable team with Arun Shourie whom he appointed as editor of the Indian Express, exposing corruption and censorship.

 Member of Parliament, Lok Sabha

-In 1971 Indian general election, Goenka was elected as the Member of Parliament, Lok Sabha from Vidisha Lok Sabha constituency as a candidate of Bharatiya Jana Sangh.
+In the 1971 Indian general election, Goenka was elected as the Member of Parliament, Lok Sabha from Vidisha Lok Sabha constituency as a candidate of Bharatiya Jana Sangh.

 Death

 Goenka died in Mumbai on 5 October 1991.

 In 1997 the heirs of Ramnath Goenka made a division of the Indian Express Group into two separated operations.
 The northern segment was put under the control of Viveck Goenka, whereas the southern one went to the family branch of Manoj Sonthalia.